medecau/sched2/README.md

 # Source Code and Issues

-Help improve sched2 by reporting any issues or suggestions on our issue tracker at [github.com/medecau/sched2/issues](https://github.com/medecau/sched2/issues).
+Help improve sched2 by reporting any issues or suggestions on the issue tracker at [github.com/medecau/sched2/issues](https://github.com/medecau/sched2/issues).

-Get involved with the development, check out the source code at [github.com/medecau/sched2](https://github.com/medecau/sched2).